greenboxal/doggohub/doc/migrate_ci_to_ce/README.md

 ```
 # On your CI server:
 # Omnibus
-sudo chown gitlab-ci:gitlab-ci /var/opt/gitlab/gitlab-ci/builds
+sudo chown doggohub-ci:doggohub-ci /var/opt/doggohub/doggohub-ci/builds
-sudo gitlab-ci-rake backup:create
+sudo doggohub-ci-rake backup:create

 # Source
-cd /home/gitlab_ci/gitlab-ci
+cd /home/doggohub_ci/doggohub-ci
-sudo -u gitlab_ci -H bundle exec rake backup:create RAILS_ENV=production
+sudo -u doggohub_ci -H bundle exec rake backup:create RAILS_ENV=production
 ```

-#### 3. Copy data to the GitLab server
+#### 3. Copy data to the DoggoHub server

-If you were running GitLab and GitLab CI on the same server you can skip this step.
+If you were running DoggoHub and DoggoHub CI on the same server you can skip this step.

-Copy your CI data archive to your GitLab server.
+Copy your CI data archive to your DoggoHub server.
 There are many ways to do this, below we use SSH agent forwarding and 'scp', which will be easy and fast for most setups.
-You can also copy the data archive first from the CI server to your laptop and then from your laptop to the GitLab server.
+You can also copy the data archive first from the CI server to your laptop and then from your laptop to the DoggoHub server.

 ```
 # Start from your laptop
 ssh -A ci_admin@ci_server.example
 # Now on the CI server
-scp /path/to/12345_gitlab_ci_backup.tar gitlab_admin@gitlab_server.example:~
+scp /path/to/12345_doggohub_ci_backup.tar doggohub_admin@doggohub_server.example:~
 ```

-#### 4. Move data to the GitLab backups folder
+#### 4. Move data to the DoggoHub backups folder

-Make the CI data archive discoverable for GitLab.
+Make the CI data archive discoverable for DoggoHub.
 We assume below that you store backups in the default path, adjust the command if necessary.

 ```
-# On your GitLab server:
+# On your DoggoHub server:
 # Omnibus
-sudo mv /path/to/12345_gitlab_ci_backup.tar /var/opt/gitlab/backups/
+sudo mv /path/to/12345_doggohub_ci_backup.tar /var/opt/doggohub/backups/

 # Source
-sudo mv /path/to/12345_gitlab_ci_backup.tar /home/git/gitlab/tmp/backups/
+sudo mv /path/to/12345_doggohub_ci_backup.tar /home/git/doggohub/tmp/backups/
 ```

-#### 5. Import the CI data into GitLab.
+#### 5. Import the CI data into DoggoHub.

-This step will delete any existing CI data on your GitLab server.
-There should be no CI data yet because you turned CI on the GitLab server off earlier.
+This step will delete any existing CI data on your DoggoHub server.
+There should be no CI data yet because you turned CI on the DoggoHub server off earlier.

 ```
-# On your GitLab server:
+# On your DoggoHub server:
 # Omnibus
-sudo chown git:git /var/opt/gitlab/gitlab-ci/builds
+sudo chown git:git /var/opt/doggohub/doggohub-ci/builds
-sudo gitlab-rake ci:migrate
+sudo doggohub-rake ci:migrate

 # Source
-cd /home/git/gitlab
+cd /home/git/doggohub
 sudo -u git -H bundle exec rake ci:migrate RAILS_ENV=production
 ```

-#### 6. Restart GitLab
+#### 6. Restart DoggoHub

 ```
-# On your GitLab server:
+# On your DoggoHub server:
 # Omnibus
-sudo gitlab-ctl hup unicorn
+sudo doggohub-ctl hup unicorn
-sudo gitlab-ctl restart sidekiq
+sudo doggohub-ctl restart sidekiq

 # Source
-sudo service gitlab reload
+sudo service doggohub reload
 ```

 ### III.
 Redirecting traffic

-If you were running GitLab CI with Omnibus packages and you were using the internal NGINX configuration your CI service should now be available both at `ci.example.com` (the old address) and `gitlab.example.com/ci`. **You are done!**
+If you were running DoggoHub CI with Omnibus packages and you were using the internal NGINX configuration your CI service should now be available both at `ci.example.com` (the old address) and `doggohub.example.com/ci`. **You are done!**

-If you installed GitLab CI from source we now need to configure a redirect in NGINX so that existing CI runners can keep using the old CI server address, and so that existing links to your CI server keep working.
+If you installed DoggoHub CI from source we now need to configure a redirect in NGINX so that existing CI runners can keep using the old CI server address, and so that existing links to your CI server keep working.